civicrm/civicrm-dev-docs/docs/documentation/extensions.md

 You can add more pages by creating more markdown files and specifying these files under `pages` in `mkdocs.yml`.

 !!! note
-    We have [markdown code standards](/documentation/markdown.md#standards) and a documentation [style guide](/documentation/style-guide.md).
+    We have [markdown coding standards](/documentation/markdown.md#standards) and a documentation [style guide](/documentation/style-guide.md).
 Adherence to these rules within your extensions docs is recommended but not required.

 ## Submit your guide to our publishing system {:#submit}